emericg/MiniVideo/DEBUGGING.md

 Debbugging using a GUI
 ----------------------

-Most of today's IDE have great integration with GDB, so you should probably start by using it through your favorite IDE.
+Most of today's IDE have great UI integration with GDB, so you should probably start by using it through your favorite IDE.

 Other GUI includes:
 - Nemiver (https://wiki.gnome.org/Apps/Nemiver)